Random coalescing geodesics in first-passage percolation: Background on model and assumptions

-The conditions have been specified so to make sure the conditions of the shape theorem (see below) are satisfied and that for each pair of points $x$ and $y$ there is a unique geodesic.
-In {\bf A2} assumption (iv) assures unique passage times, while (v), known as the \emph{upward finite energy} condition, is assumed to allow for local modifications of an edge configuration; see e.g.~\cite{hagjon06} for a further account on its relevance in the statistical mechanics literature.
+Conditions {\bf A1} and {\bf A2}~(i)-(iv) are (essentially) the conditions of~\cite{hoffman08}, and have been specified so to make sure the conditions of the shape theorem (see below) are satisfied, and that for each pair of points $x$ and $y$ there is a unique geodesic.
+Condition~(v), known as the \emph{upward finite energy} condition, was added in~\cite{damhan14} to allow for local modifications of an edge configuration; see e.g.~\cite{hagjon06} for a further account on its relevance in the statistical mechanics literature.
+Condition~(vi) implies that the number of edges in geodesics between faraway points is comparable to the Euclidean distance between them.
+The first part of condition~(vii) is a uniform version of the \emph{downward finite energy} condition, and introduced so that if we resample any edge where the passage time is not too low then, with probability uniformly bounded away from 0, the weight will decrease by a fixed amount.
+The second part of condition~(vii) makes sure that there is a positive fraction of edges along a geodesic whose passage time is not too low.

+\begin{remark} The finite energy conditions of {\bf A2} clearly hold for any measure satisfying {\bf A1}.
+Under the conditions of {\bf A1} condition~(vi) of {\bf A2} can be obtained as a corollary of a theorem of Kesten~\cite{kesten80b}, while the second part of condition~(vii) follows from a standard percolation argument.
+It will therefore suffice to work with the conditions of {\bf A2}. \end{remark}

+\begin{remark} Most of our arguments require only conditions (i)-(v) of {\bf A2}.
+It is only the proof of Lemma~\ref{brassica} that require the additional conditions~(vi) and~(vii).
+We have made no effort to optimize these conditions. \end{remark}

-\begin{remark} While the total ergodicity condition (i) in {\bf A2} makes many arguments easier it is not essential.
-With some extra effort it can be replaced by $\P$ is ergodic in any of our arguments or those in~\cite{damhan14}. \end{remark}
+\begin{remark} While the total ergodicity condition (i) in {\bf A2} makes many arguments easier, we do not believe that it is essential.
+With some extra effort we believe that it can be replaced by $\P$ is ergodic in any of our arguments or those in~\cite{damhan14}. \end{remark}